programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 When users visit YouTube on a computer browser, they are greeted by a now familiar interface:

-{% include figure.html filename="PH_YouTube_Comments.png" caption="WRITE IMAGE CAPTION HERE" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-1.png" alt="Visual description of figure image" caption="Figure 1: WRITE IMAGE CAPTION HERE" %}

 The current scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been radicalized through use of the platform.
 YouTube video comments represent a unique corpus of reception discourse, where videos, including their titles, related metadata, and the video content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments serve a framing purpose for the lurking viewer, who often encounters a video in tandem with replies.

-{% include figure.html filename="PH_YouTube_defund_screenshot.png" caption="Screenshot of YouTube video about debates over defunding the police in the United States" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-2.png" alt="Visual description of figure image" caption="Figure 2: Screenshot of YouTube video about debates over defunding the police in the United States" %}

 ## Lesson Overview
 This lesson explains how to use the R programming language for retrieving and analyzing these YouTube comments and related video metadata.
 Through this lesson, you will learn how to authenticate your access and query Google's YouTube API, as well as how to process and clean video metadata, and analyze the videos' comment threads for latent meaning and ideological bent.
 Textual data collected through this method can be further analyzed manually or computationally beyond the scope of this lesson.

 As an example of how YouTube comment data can be computationally analyzed, we focus on a text mining algorithm employed by political scientists - Wordfish.
 Wordfish is used to study the political dimensions of texts.
 It is a statistical model that calculates word frequencies and "position" scores associated with those words to determine where each document fits on an ideological scale.
 Researchers use Wordfish to identify political actors' latent positions from texts that they produce, such as political speeches.

-Results of Wordfish studies have been interpreted as reflecting the Right-Left scale of political ideology or different attitudes towards public policies.[^2]
+Results of Wordfish studies have been interpreted as reflecting the Right-Left scale of political ideology or different attitudes towards public policies.[^1]

-[^2]: It is not possible to fully cover the benefits and limitations of Wordfish in this lesson; see Nanni, et al. (2019) and this blog post by Jeff Antsen for more detail.

 In this lesson, you will use Wordfish to explore the text of YouTube comments submitted by viewers of Black Lives Matter videos posted by right- and left-leaning news sources.